JA 7.03, Department of Physics,

-He mostly does quantumy things in Hilbert space, but sometimes classical things too.
-He is a member of two of EPSRC’s Quantum Technology Hubs which were set up as part of the excellent UK National Programme in Quantum Technology to try to make qwidgets for the benefit of the nation.
+He mostly does quantumy things in optical Hilbert space, but sometimes classical things too.
+He is a member of two of EPSRC’s Quantum Technology Hubs (QuantIC, and QComm) which were set up as part of the excellent UK National Programme in Quantum Technology to try to make qwidgets for the benefit of the nation.
 He does not know everything about beam splitters.

-He currently lectures PH151 Mechanics, Waves and Optics and PH557 Advanced Topics in Theoretical Physics.
+He currently lectures PH352 Quantum Physics and Electromagnetism and PH557 Advanced Topics in Theoretical Physics.

 Some Quotes, and some quotes within quotes:

 “Anyone who cannot cope with mathematics is not fully human.
 At best he is a tolerable subhuman who has learned to wear shoes, bathe, and not make messes in the house. ” – Robert Heinlein, Time Enough For Love

 On the purpose of education and, by extension, scientific research